 The American Society for the Prevention of Cruelty of Animals (ASPCA) lists the Spider plant as a safe plant for pets.
-But they still advise to keep the pets out of this plant and not to let them eat this plant because it contains chemical compounds that are said to be related to opium.
+But they still advise keeping the pets out of this plant and not letting them eat this plant because it contains chemical compounds that are said to be related to opium.
 Opium may give your pet an upset stomach, vomiting, or diarrhea.
 However, the spider plant is listed as non-toxic for pets.

 Speedy Recovery of Patients

 Some research concludes that spider plants kept in hospital rooms speed up surgical patients’ recovery rate compared to the patients who stayed in rooms without the plant.
 The patients who stay behind Spider plants need less pain medication, do not suffer from heart rate issues or blood pressure problems, and suffer less anxiety and depression issues while recovering.